QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > * <kbd>F2</kbd> to rename the selected item
 > * <kbd>CTRL+D</kbd> to duplicate the selected item
 > * <kbd>ALT+expand or hide</kbd> to expand/hide all children of a group
+> * you can use the search bar to look for a game object by name, or for game objects having a component <small>(you must write the full name of the component)</small>

 Note: in complex games, you may define "selections".
 It means that pressing a shortcut (or toggling an menu item) will automatically select a game object.
 Click on a game object, then edit, then selection, and save it.
 Then use the shortcut, or use edit > selection > load, to load your selected game object.